Code of practice for the international recruitment of health and social care personnel in England

 Skilled and experienced health and social care personnel are a valuable resource to any country.
 For some low and lower middle-income countries, increasing the scale of health and social care worker migration threatens the achievement of national health and social care goals.

-Countries on the red list must not be targeted for international recruitment, unless there is a government-to-government agreement negotiated and signed by the DHSC on behalf of the UK government and recruitment is consistent with the provisions of the agreement.
+Countries on the red list must not be targeted for international recruitment, unless there is a government-to-government agreement negotiated and signed by DHSC on behalf of the UK government and recruitment is consistent with the provisions of the agreement.
 Where recruitment is restricted solely to the terms of the government-to-government agreement, the country will appear on the amber list.
 Such agreements can be designed to help regulate or mitigate against any negative impacts of health or care migrant flows to the UK.
-All agreements will take WHO guidance on the development of bilateral agreements into account.
+All agreements will take WHO guidance on bilateral agreements on health worker migration and mobility into account.

-Government-to-government agreements must take steps to ensure that migration to the UK does not exacerbate existing health and social care workforce shortages in the country of origin, and the country of origin derives proportional benefits as set out in the ‘Health workforce development and health systems sustainability’ section below.
+Government-to-government agreements must take steps to ensure that migration to the UK does not exacerbate existing health and social care workforce shortages in the country of origin, and the country of origin derives proportional benefits.

 Consideration of evidence will form part of decision-making on agreements, and will include:

-4. Recruitment of international health and social care personnel is monitored and reported on to the Cross-Whitehall International Recruitment Steering Group and the WHO
+4. Recruitment of international health and social care personnel is monitored through published immigration, regulator and employer data

-Through the steering group, relevant information will be shared with the UK’s FCDO diplomacy network.
-DHSC also shares reports with the WHO as part of the UK’s global commitment to uphold the principles of the WHO Global Code of Practice.
+DHSC and the Foreign, Commonwealth and Development Office (FCDO) will continue to share information with the UK’s FCDO diplomacy network.
+DHSC also shares reports with WHO as part of the UK’s global commitment to uphold the principles of the WHO Global Code of Practice.
 This information directly strengthens understanding of and co-operation on global mobility patterns.

 All staff, regardless of country of origin or training, have the same legal protections within the workplace.